 - Cat fleas can cause itchy bites on sensitive humans.

 - Remove fleas in the environment

 Frequent vacuuming can help to reduce, but not eliminate, environmental infestation.
 Vacuum bags should be disposed of to prevent collected immature flea stages from continuing to develop in the house.
 Even though it is expensive and time-consuming, all soft furnishings should be treated.
 All nooks and crannies should be included, such as gaps between floorboards and moldings.
 Treatment of the whole house is essential.
-Anything that is heavily infested, such as pet bedding, should be treated with a flea control product, laundered, or thrown out.
+Anything that is heavily infested, such as pet bedding, should be treated with a flea control product, laundered in hot water, or thrown out.

 - Long term flea control

-spray or mist, do not use a topical preventive immediately afterward.
 Always follow manufacturer's guidelines, and never use products labeled for dogs on your cat.